JAS-315/JAS-315.github.io/projects/dataplant.md

 summary: A project in three parts, including data visualisation and preprocessing, clustering, and classification.
 ---

-There were quicte a few steps to this project.
+There were quite a few steps to this project, and I have abridged the instructions to focus more on my answers and analysis.
+At times, I was asked to explain topics or compare methods to show a deeper understanding.
+I used a provided dataset that is based on real-world plant data, but has been modified.
+It includes 18 attributes and a 724 instances (plants), each of which belong to a Class (revealed in the dataset).

 The first section addresses data visualisation and pre-processing.

 ## Description, Visualisation, and Pre-Processing (R)
 ### 1a: Exploring the Data

 I started by finding the centrality and dispersion measurements, as well as the number of missing values per attribute (not pictured).